FAIR-biomed/fair-biomed.github.io/docs/install.md

 FAIR-biomed can be installed in Chrome via the web store, in Firefox using the add-on manager, or from source.

-## Chrome
+## Using an extension manager

+If you are using Chrome, navigate to the [chrome web store](https://chrome.google.com/webstore/detail/fair-biomed/kaacnnmpcdbebmkbcddpckgpgphhcdhn) and click `Add to Chrome`.

+If you are using Firefox, navigate to the [add-on manager](https://addons.mozilla.org/en-GB/firefox/addon/fair-biomed/) and click `Add to Firefox`.

-Navigate to the [FAIR-biomed page in the chrome web store](https://chrome.google.com/webstore/detail/fair-biomed/kaacnnmpcdbebmkbcddpckgpgphhcdhn) and click `Add to chrome`.
-Read the information boxes and confirm the installation.
-Once installed, the extension logo should appear beside the address bar, on the right hand side.
+After clicking the `Add to ...` button, your browser will show some notifications.
+Read through the information boxes and confirm the installation.
+Once complete (it only takes a moment), the extension logo should appear beside the address bar, on the right hand side.

-## Firefox

-Once installed, the extension logo should appear beside the address bar, on the right hand side.
+*Note:* The information boxes will communicate that the extension will be able to read the web pages that you visit.
+This is necessary in order for the extension to read a highlighted piece of text and provide suggestion for querying biomedical resources.
+See the [privacy](../privacy/) page for more information on how the extension processes data.

 ## From source